kanarus/qjack/README.md

 impl Friend {
     async fn create_table_if_not_exists() -> Result<()> {
-        q("CREATE TABLE IF NOT EXISTS users ( id SERIAL PRIMARY KEY,
+        q("CREATE TABLE IF NOT EXISTS friends ( id SERIAL PRIMARY KEY,
             name VARCHAR(32) NOT NULL,
             password VARCHAR(64) NOT NULL